 ‘In Mrs Tilscher’s Class’ paints a vivid picture of a young child’s experience in primary school, under the tutelage of the much-loved Mrs Tilscher.
-The poem also traces the end of the child’s journey from innocence to the tumult of adolescence, signaled by the poem’s last word: ‘thunderstorm’.
+The poem also traces the end of the child’s journey from innocence to the tumult of adolescence, signalled by the poem’s last word: ‘thunderstorm’.

 Explore In Mrs Tilscher’s Class